heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 **Take 20 minutes to set up your environment using the [course material][course]**:

-- Clone the code examples repository on the virtual machine
+- Clone the main repository on the virtual machine.
-- Validate you have access to the virtual machine from the Internet on ports 80 and 443
+- Validate you have access to the virtual machine from the Internet on ports 80 and 443.
-- Obtain a domain name
+- Obtain a domain name.
-- Add the required DNS records to the DNS zone
+- Add the required DNS records to the DNS zone.

-This will allow to run the examples along the theory in this chapter.
+This will allow to run the examples along the theory in this course.

 ## Functional and non-functional requirements